Shurtleff College: History

-In 1910 Andrew Carnegie, the prominent industrialist and philanthropist, donated $15,000 for construction of a library.
-The now national science and mathematics honor society, Sigma Zeta, was founded at Shurtleff College as a local organization to provide recognition for their science and mathematics students.
+In 1910, Andrew Carnegie donated $15,000 for the construction of a library.
+The now national science and mathematics honor society, Sigma Zeta, was founded at Shurtleff College as a local organization to provide recognition for its science and mathematics students.
 In a letter that appeared in the correspondence section of the American Chemical Society's Journal of Chemical Education, Sigma Zeta was offered as an alternative for small colleges to the existing Sigma Xi honor society.
 It had often passed over small colleges for membership as it focused on larger universities.
-Shurtleff College was a member of the Illinois Intercollegiate Athletic Conference from 19101937.

-In 1950 Shurtleff reached its peak enrollment of 700 students, also seeing its highest number of graduates that year, 99.
+In 1950, Shurtleff reached its peak enrollment of 700 students, also seeing its highest number of graduates that year, 99.
 The school ceased operating as Shurtleff College on June 30, 1957, when it became part of the Southern Illinois University system.
-Students enrolled at Shurtleff at the time continued their education; the last twenty-eight students of Shurtleff College graduated in 1958.
+Students enrolled at Shurtleff at the time continued their education; the last 28 students of Shurtleff College graduated in 1958.
 Shurtleff College was the oldest Baptist college west of the Appalachians until it was absorbed by Southern Illinois University.

-The college's first year as an SIU campus saw a jump of enrollment to 1,200 students.
-In two years the enrollment doubled.
+The college's first year as an SIU campus saw a jump in enrollment to 1,200 students.
+In two years, the enrollment doubled.
 The Alton campus flourished until 1965 when SIU opened a campus at nearby Edwardsville, which became Southern Illinois University Edwardsville.
-In 1972 SIU decided to use the Alton campus for a branch of dental medicine.
-In its first year as a dental school SIU enrolled twenty-four students.
-Currently the school carries an enrollment of approximately 200.
+In 1972, SIU decided to use the Alton campus for a branch of dental medicine.
+In its first year as a dental school, SIU enrolled twenty-four students.
+Currently, the school carries an enrollment of approximately 200.

+Athletics

+Shurtleff College was a member of the Illinois Intercollegiate Athletic Conference from 19101937.